okaystephen/DATA101-FIES/README.md

 # Family Income and Expenditure Survey Data Visualization

-Data plays a big role in providing poverty indicators and estimates in a country.
-The Family Income and Expenditure Survey (FIES) is one of the data sources used to estimate poverty in the Philippines which the Philippine Statistics Authority (PSA) conducts every 3 years.
-Its goal is to understand the current state of household income and expenditures to offer a foundation when it comes to developing or improving social and economic policies.
-Specifically, the FIES statistics show how much and what sorts of products and services families tend to spend their money on, as well as their sources of income.
-It also explores different household characteristics such as yearly income level, number of family members, age and occupation of household head, and household expenditure patterns.

-#

 ### Setup for Mac (Local):
 - In Terminal/Command Prompt, set directory to the folder of this repository.
 - Set up the virtual environment: